Variable-frequency transformer: Construction and operation

 A variable-frequency transformer is a doubly fed electric machine resembling a vertical shaft hydroelectric generator with a three-phase wound rotor, connected by slip rings to one external power circuit.
-The stator is connected to the other.
-With no applied torque, the shaft rotates due to the difference in frequency between the networks connected to the rotor and stator.
-A direct-current torque motor is mounted on the same shaft; changing the direction of torque applied to the shaft changes the direction of power flow.
+The stator is connected to the other circuit.

+The physical orientation of the shaft affects the phase angle developed across the rotor windings, similar to the behavior of a synchro or induction regulator.
+For two networks of the same frequency, a direct-current torque motor mounted on the same shaft can hold the shaft at a fixed position, effecting a phase-shifting transformer.
+Changing the direction of torque applied to the shaft changes the direction of power flow.

-The variable-frequency transformer behaves as a continuously adjustable phase-shifting transformer.
-It allows control of the power flow between two networks.
+Alternatively, the shaft can be freed to orient naturally.
+If the two connected networks have different frequencies, the shaft will rotate at the difference in line frequency.
+It thus acts as a rotary converter, syncing two networks of different frequency through a mechanical system locked to the relative frequency.

 Unlike power electronics solutions such as back-to-back HVDC, the variable frequency transformer does not demand harmonic filters and reactive power compensation.
 Limitations of the concept are the current-carrying capacity of the slip rings for the rotor winding.